mohoja313/ESP32-BLE-Wireless-IO-Control/README.md

 ## How to Use

-1. After uploading the code to both ESP32 boards, you can disconnect them from your computer.
+1. After uploading the code to both ESP32 boards, disconnect them from your computer.
-2. Power both ESP32 boards using a power supply if needed.
+2. Assemble the hardware components on the sender and receiver PCBs according to the design files.
+3.  **Receiver:** Ensure you have made the manual wire connections between ESP32 pin D19 and net C1, and between ESP32 pin D21 and net C3.
+4. Power both ESP32 boards.
+The sender will likely be powered by the 3 AA batteries.
+Provide a suitable power source (likely 12V based on the relays) for the receiver, connected through the 7805 regulator to power the ESP32.
-3. The **transmitter** board will read the state of its input pins (labeled `k1` to `k10` in the code).
-When the state of an input pin changes, the transmitter will send a message wirelessly to the **receiver** board.
+5. The **transmitter** board will read the state of its input pins (connected to the DIP switches and slide switch).
+When the state of an input changes, the transmitter will send a message wirelessly to the **receiver** board.
-4. The **receiver** board will receive this message and then change the state of its output pins (labeled `R1` to `R10` in the code).
+6. The **receiver** board will receive this message and then control the state of its output pins (connected to the relays).
-5. For example, if the input at `k1` on the transmitter changes, the output at `R1` on the receiver will likely change its state (turn on or off, depending on how you connected things).
-The code tells the boards exactly how the inputs and outputs are linked.
+7. For example, if you change the state of a DIP switch on the transmitter, a corresponding relay on the receiver will likely change its state (turn on or off, depending on your wiring and the code logic).

 ## What the Code Does

 * **Transmitter Code:** This code (in the `sender` folder) makes the ESP32 act like a sender.
 It looks at the input pins and uses Bluetooth to tell the receiver what is happening.
 * **Receiver Code:** This code (in the `receiver` folder) makes the other ESP32 act like a listener and controller.
-It waits for messages from the transmitter and then changes the state of its output pins based on those messages.
+It waits for messages from the transmitter and then changes the state of its output pins (connected to the relays) based on those messages.

 ## License